Affine Phase Retrieval via Second-Order Methods: Newton and Gauss-Newton Iteration

+To construct the complete algorithm, we first determine the starting point.
+Unlike classical phase retrieval, where the selection of the initial point is critical, affine phase retrieval allows for greater flexibility.
+The initial point $\vz_0$ can be randomly chosen, or for simplicity, we can directly set $ \vz_0=\boldsymbol{0} $.

-The algorithm proposed in this paper is simply using iteration (\ref{iteration}) to generate the solution.
-In theoretical analysis, we need the current measurements to be independent of the last iteration point, so we resample the measurement matrix $ A $ at each iteration step, as in paper \cite{gauss_newton}.
-We can achieve this by dividing the measurements $ \va_j $, $ b_j $ and observations $ y_j $ into disconnected blocks of equal size and choosing one of them for each iteration.
+Starting from $\vz_0$, we iteratively refine the estimate using the iteration scheme defined in (\ref{iteration}) or (\ref{iteration_gn1}).
+To ensure theoretical guarantees, we require that the measurements used in each iteration are independent of the iteration point.
+This is achieved by resampling the measurement matrix $ A $ at each step, a technique commonly employed in prior works such as \cite{altermin}, \cite{WF}, and \cite{gauss_newton}.
+Specifically, we partition the measurements $ \va_j $, $ b_j $ and observations $ y_j $ into $T$ disjoint blocks of equal size, using one block per iteration.
+The detailed steps are outlined in Algorithm \ref{Alg}.

-In Algorithm \ref{Alg}, we set $ \vb $ to be a fixed vector whose entries are equal to $ b $ ($ b $ is a constant).
-We can alternatively assume that $ \vb $ is a random vector with independent elements that follow a same bounded distribution.
-In Step 3, the initial point can also be determined by a randomly chosen vector, for the sake of simplicity, we start from $ \boldsymbol{0} $.
+In Algorithm \ref{Alg}, $ \vb $ is set as a fixed vector with all entries equal to $ b $, where $ b $ is a constant.
+Alternatively, $ \vb $ could be a random vector with independent entries drawn from a bounded distribution or another fixed known vector.
+This flexibility allows us to explore various scenarios while maintaining the integrity of the algorithm.